 This means that while the spring steel can withstand 0.3 percent of strain before it dents and the crystals permanently rearrange, the NiTi shape memory alloy can withstand 10 percent strain – 30 times better elasticity.

-The next step in testing the new tire design is to test it in simulated Martian temperature conditions.
-That test is currently under preparation in a cryogenic test chamber at NASA’s Jet Propulsion Laboratory (JPL
+The next step in testing the new tire design is to test it under simulated Martian temperature conditions.
+That test is currently under preparation in a cryogenic test chamber at NASA’s Jet Propulsion Laboratory (JPL).

-Creager said the technology is too late in its development to be included on NASA’s upcoming Mars 2020 rover.
-However the new tire design may be ready for use on the as yet unnamed Mars-sample-return mission in 2024.
+Creager said that the technology is too late in its development to be included on NASA’s upcoming Mars 2020 rover.
+However, the new tire design may be ready for use on the as yet unnamed Mars-sample-return mission in 2024.

 Michael Cole is a life-long space flight enthusiast and author of some 36 educational books on space flight and astronomy for Enslow Publishers.
 He lives in Findlay, Ohio, not far from Neil Armstrong’s birthplace of Wapakoneta.
 His interest in space, and his background in journalism and public relations suit him for his focus on research and development activities at NASA Glenn Research Center, and its Plum Brook Station testing facility, both in northeastern Ohio.
 Cole reached out to SpaceFlight Insider and asked to join SFI as the first member of the organization’s “Team Glenn.”